Professor Susanne MacGregor

-At LSHTM, I taught on courses in Health Promotion and Drugs Alcohol and Tobacco on the Masters in Public Health, supervised various Masters' projects and advised PhD students.
-Over the years I have taught on several courses, including Political Sociology, Social Research Methods and Comparative Social Policy.
+At LSHTM, I have taught on courses in Health Promotion and Drugs Alcohol and Tobacco on the Masters in Public Health, supervised various Masters' projects and advised PhD students.
+Over the years I have taught on several courses in different institutions, including Political Sociology, Social Research Methods and Comparative Social Policy.
 I have acted as internal examiner for degrees at Birkbeck, Goldsmiths, LSHTM and Middlesex and as external examiner at universities in England and Scotland (eg Edinburgh, Bath, Birmingham, Manchester, Liverpool, LSE, Institute of Psychiatry, Royal Holloway, Loughborough, Bristol, Brighton, Hertfordshire, Westminster, Sheffield Hallam, Kent) as well as overseas (Aarhus Denmark; Melbourne Australia; Griffiths Australia; Ghent Belgium).